Why acquire a profound awareness of your oneness with all life and environment only to deny yourself meaningful contact?

 Flowerbox, located in the East Village, exemplifies our commitment to our philosophy; to skillfully merging the contextual, experiential, functional, structural and vegetal; to achieving the aesthetic, economic and social goals of a project.

-While there is a rich history of (re)arranging plants for the purpose of producing desirable environments (e.g. garden, zoo, quad) there is little evidence of this art-form evolving at the speed at which technology is advancing and at the rate at which entire generations and societies are being displaced from wilderness, and wild experiences that make us human.
+While there is a rich history of (re)arranging plants for the purpose of producing desirable environments (e.g. garden, zoo, quad) there is little evidence of this art-form evolving at the speed at which technology is advancing and at the rate at which entire generations and societies are being displaced from wilderness, and the wild experiences that make us human.

 As we move forward in space, on trajectories which hinge upon collective action, there is an urgency to redefine the agency of design.
 In a period marked by homogenization of culture and a devastation of wilderness, we see what we do as being much more than creating a sense of satisfaction that comes with bringing nature into the home–it’s an opportunity to challenge assumptions regarding the long-term environmental and social effects of our everyday sensory experiences.